Tuesday, July 26

-Of all the desserts that are in a constant orbit around my thoughts, ice cream would be right out there with Pluto.
-No, maybe not that far...My Very Educated Mother Just Served Us Nine Pizza's...Neptune, ice cream would be Neptune.
-It's not that I dislike ice cream, it just has some tough competition in the form of cupcakes, bars, and cookies.
-Plus, ice cream is such a tease.
-As soon as you've built up a true craving for more spoonfuls or licks, it's gone, and all that's left is a vicious circle of guilt and misplaced frustration over wishing you could have more, and knowing that you shouldn't.
+Of all the desserts that are in constant orbit around my untethered thoughts, ice cream out there with mercurial Pluto.
+Maybe not quite that far...My Very Educated Mother Just Served Us Nine Pizza's...Neptune, ice cream would be Neptune.
+It's not that I dislike ice cream, it has some tough competition in the form of pie and cake and pie.
+Plus, ice cream is a little minx.
+As soon as you've built up a true craving for more spoonfuls or licks, it's gone; leaving a vicious circle of guilt + misplaced frustration over wishing you could have more (knowing that you shouldn't).

 Sorbet is a whole other story.
 It's light and non-annoyingly perky.
-A nice tart, lemon sorbet lives happily on Venus, along with Key lime pie and s'mores.
-I think this chocolate sorbet may be the newest tenant.
-For something that doesn't contain any eggs or cream (unless you want to use it), this sorbet is unbelievably rich.
-It's chocolate satin with a tinge of velvet for texture.
-Plus, it's surprisingly easy to make.
-And by easy, yes, I mean easy...not one of those recipes which claim to be simple yet leave you feeling like an idiot at the mid-way point with a seizing sauce and an off-the-map colour.
+A nice tart, lemon sorbet lives happily on Venus (alongside Key lime pie and s'mores!).
+This velvet lounge chocolate sorbet may be its most sultry tenant yet.
+For something that doesn't contain eggs or cream, this sorbet is unbelievably rich.
+It's edible chocolate satin + surprisingly easy to make.

 For the recipe, please click here to visit Steph, of the lovely blog, a Whisk & a Spoon.
 Thank you, Steph!
 This was the perfect pick to help beat the heat. :-)